walkitoff/Lab_2_CSIS_294/README.md

 •	SHA256 Hashing
 •	Merkle trees
 •	Multithreading
+    **FUN FACT: The purpose of start() is to create a separate call stack for the thread.
+    A separate call stack is created by it, and then run() is called by JVM.**

 TIP:  Remember, don't be overwhelmed by all the details.
 Simply focus on one line at a time as the instructions walk you through the creation of the app.